GoogleChrome/developer.chrome.com/site/en/docs/web-platform/document-picture-in-picture/index.md

   The promise rejects if it's called without a user gesture.
   The `options` dictionary contains the optional following members:

-  `initialAspectRatio`
-  : Sets the initial aspect ratio of the Picture-in-Picture window.

   `width`
   : Sets the initial width of the Picture-in-Picture window.